ibm-cloud-docs/containers/cs_integrations_helm.md

        ```
        {: pre}

-8. Install Tiller in your private cluster by using the image that you stored in your namespace in {{site.data.keyword.registryshort_notm}}.
+8. Install Tiller in your private cluster by using the image that you stored in your namespace in {{site.data.keyword.registrylong_notm}}.
    ```
    helm init --tiller-image <region>.icr.io/<mynamespace>/<myimage>:<tag> --service-account tiller
    ```